Gingerbread rice pudding with cranberry compote

 Step 13 of 14:

-Remove cinnamon sticks and spice sieve.
+Remove the cinnamon sticks and spice infuser.

 Step 14 of 14: